Introduction

 - indication of conditions/constraints that make simple reproduction of existing knowledge impossible;

-- criteria for a successful solution that are understandable to students.
+- criteria for successful solution that are clear to students.

 - Reasons for grouping (different results, different roles, different pieces of information, etc.);